lrjbrual/laravel-view/resources/assets/vendors/intl-tel-input/README.md

 * Formatting upon initialisation, as well as with `getNumber` and `setNumber`
 * Validation with `isValidNumber`, `getNumberType` and `getValidationError` methods
-* Placeholder set to an example number for the selected country - even specify the type of number (e.g. mobile) using the `numberType` option
+* Placeholder set to an example number for the selected country - even specify the type of number (e.g. mobile) using the `placeholderNumberType` option
 * Extract the standardised (E.164) international number with `getNumber` even when using the `nationalMode` option

 International number formatting/validation is hard (it varies by country/district, and we currently support ~230 countries).
-The only comprehensive solution I have found is libphonenumber, which I have precompiled into a single JavaScript file and included in the lib directory.
+The only comprehensive solution I have found is libphonenumber, from which I have precompiled the relevant parts into a single JavaScript file and included in the lib directory.
 Unfortunately even after minification it is still ~215KB, but if you use the `utilsScript` option then it will only fetch the script when the page has finished loading (to prevent blocking).
 If size is not a concern, then you can manually include the script yourself however you like, and as long as it has loaded before you initialise the plugin then it should work fine.

 To recompile the utilities script yourself, see the comments at the top of [src/js/utils.js](src/js/utils.js).